Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

 Viewing nucleation as a machine learning model raises the question of whether there is a natural physical implementation of learning.
-In this work, learning was implemented in a manner reminiscent of reservoir computing\autocite{tanaka2019reservoir, wrightDeepPhysicalNeural2022}: molecules with a fixed set of interactions could nevertheless solve an arbitrary problem by simply training, on a computer, for how the problem is mapped to components of the fixed existing system.
-Moreover, the similarity of the framework here to neural models of associative memory \autocite{Hopfield1982-yy}, especially those based on random co-localization\autocite{Moser2017-dj, Battaglia1998-kd, zhong_associative_2017}, allow the interactions to potentially be learned in a Hebbian manner by a natural physical process\autocite{Stern2020-ga,stern2021supervised}.
-For example, a fourth or fifth structure can be added by adding new unique tiles that mediate interactions needed for such structures.
-Further, if these interaction-mediating tiles could be physically created or activated in response to environmental inputs, e.g., through proximity-based ligation, molecular systems could autonomously learn new self-assembling behaviors from examples \autocite{Baum583,MILLS1999175,2016LakinStefanovic} without the need for computer-based learning.
-Indeed, the natural evolution of hydrophobic residues to stabilize multi-protein complexes may have the necessary properties for inducing multifarious pattern recognition\autocite{hochberg2020hydrophobic}.
+Here, we trained decision boundaries \emph{in silico} using ideas from reservoir computing\autocite{tanaka2019reservoir, wrightDeepPhysicalNeural2022}: molecules with a fixed set of interactions could nevertheless solve an arbitrary problem by changing the mapping between inputs and fixed components (see \efigref{extfig:neural}).
+The analogy between Hopfield associative memories and multifarious self-assembly, especially those based on random colocalization\autocite{Murugan2015-ps,zhong_associative_2017, moserPlaceCellsGrid2008, Battaglia1998-kd, Monasson2015-nl}, suggests a way to go beyond fixed components to a scenario where interactions between components are learned in a Hebbian manner by a natural physical process.
+Notably, interactions between shared tiles in our system are mediated by shape-specific molecules.
+If these interaction-mediating tiles could be physically created or activated in response to environmental inputs, e.g., through proximity-based ligation, molecular systems could autonomously learn new self-assembling behaviors from examples\autocite{2016LakinStefanovic} without the need for computer-based learning.
+Alternatively, the natural evolution of hydrophobic residues to stabilize multi-protein complexes may have the necessary properties for inducing multifarious pattern recognition\autocite{hochberg2020hydrophobic}.

-\paragraph{P13: The hidden tiger - how can computation be naturally embedded in molecular processes.
-It's a more-is-different kind of thing.}